 This solution provides the holistic picture providing the role and responsibility of SEAL service layer within the complete 3GPP system perspective.
 It clarifies the SEAL services can be implemented as part of 3GPP system and can well avoid some misleading.

 8.2.2 Adoption Solution#2: Layered representation of 3GPP network exposure system

 8.2.2.1 Solution description

-This solution is to solve Generic gap#3..
+This solution is to solve adoption gap#3.